-I’ve launched a new series of beginner-friendly crib sheets to help fledgling botanists get to grips with a host of interesting plan families and groups.
+I’ve launched a new series of beginner-friendly crib sheets to help fledgling botanists get to grips with a host of interesting plant families and groups.

 From ragworts to fleabanes and snowdrops, all cribs can be downloaded for free using the link below.

-We all have our individual interests and for me, it is our urban plants that interest me the most.
+We all have our interests and for me, it is our urban plants that fascinate me most.

 Currently, I am recording with the aim of producing an ‘Urban Flora’ of Newcastle.
 See below for updates.